mneinast/cookbook/src/site/notes/allnotes/lemonade.md

 	* roughly 0.5 cups - 1 cup?
 * [ ] 1.5 cups lemon juice (from about 9 lemons)
 * [ ] 7 cups ice-cold water
+* [ ] optional:  spike with a few drops of rose water, lavender syrup, or elderflower syrup

 # Directions